The one we keep coming back to is Sunwarrior raw protein.

 The problem with oral probiotic consumption is they inevitably pass through your stomach and upper digestive tract, where they may ferment and cause more farting in some people.
 It’s why we prefer Sunwarrior Warrior Blend vs. Vega One or Vega Sport Performance, which both contain over 1 billion CFUs of spore-forming bacillus coagulans per serving.

 We think the probiotic craze has gotten way out of hand and people are overdoing it.
 For some it may have a net benefit, but for others it may create the side effect you’re trying to avoid!

 The Sunwarrior Classic protein powder doesn’t have any, nor do the Warrior Blends.
 If you want 50% of the vitamin C daily value, go with Classic Plus.

 All of these are excellent sources of iron.
 Getting 10-15% of your daily value from the Classic brown rice protein is impressive considering an 80 calorie serving is only 4% of a 2,000 calorie diet (an athlete’s diet usually has more).

-All of the 5 different Warrior Blend flavors provide 30-50% of daily value per scoop, making them the clear winner for iron.
+All of the 5 different Warrior Blend flavors provide around 30% of the daily value per scoop, making them the clear winner for iron.